aghabekyanmilena/Armenian_letter_pred_CNN/README.md

 # Armenian Handwritten Letter Recognition Using CNN

 This project implements a Convolutional Neural Network (CNN) to recognize handwritten Armenian letters from images.
-It leverages TensorFlow/Keras for building and training the deep learning model.The dataset contains 77 classes corresponding to the Armenian alphabet.
+It leverages PyTorch for building and training the deep learning model.The dataset contains 77 classes corresponding to the Armenian alphabet.

 ---